Many employers you may not immediately associate with technology will hire graduates into IT roles, so dig about.

-Sky do not specify a degree classificaton requirement for its software engineering academy, graduate software developer, cyber security graduate, and technology graduate job roles.
+- Sky do not specify a degree classification requirement for its software engineering and cyber security graduate roles or its rotational technology graduate programme.

 - ThoughtWorks graduate software developer opportunities do not ask for a specific degree classification.

 IT jobs in engineering and energy companies with a 2.2 degree

 Engineering companies are well worth considering for graduate IT jobs if you have a 2.2 degree.
 Many run IT graduate schemes and, unlike the IT sector, you’ll find a good number of big-name employers who aren’t hung up about whether candidates have a 2.1.

 - BAE Systems technology graduate programmes accept candidates with 2.2s.

 - Jaguar Land Rover’s software product engineering graduate programme and IT graduate programme have a 2.2 degree minimum requirement.

 - Network Rail accepts 2.2s for its IT and business services graduate scheme.

 IT jobs in investment banking with a 2.2 degree

 The finance sector employs many IT graduates but most recruiters look for at least a 2.1.
-However, audit, tax and consulting services provider RSM's cyber specialist scheme is open to applicants with 2.2 honours degrees, while RBS' technology graduate programme is open to those with a 2.2 or above.
-A couple of employers don't specify a degree grade – an example being financial data provider Factset and financial services provider American Express.
+However, some, such as audit, tax and consulting services provider RSM's (which doesn't specify a degree grade), do run technology and IT graduate programmes that are open to applicants with 2.2.
+A couple of employers don't specify a degree grade – an example being financial data provider Factset.

 Other employers who accept 2.2s

 Many employers you may not immediately associate with technology will hire graduates into IT roles, so dig about.
 For example, did you know that two of the UK government’s intelligence agencies, GCHQ and MI5, accept graduates with 2.2s into its technology roles.
 Or you could try the NHS health informatics management graduate scheme, which has previously accepted 2.2s.
 TESCO asks for 2.2s or above for its technology graduate programmes.